bjepson/Bot-Chassis/README.md

 This is a 3d-printable bot chassis.
 You'll still need servos and a front ball wheel.

-* BrainCase.scad: This is the cady that holds the batteries and Arduino.
+* BrainCase.scad: This is the caddy that holds the batteries and Arduino.
 * Wheel.scad: A servo wheel.
 * body.scad: The base of the chassis.
 * fin left.scad: Another way to grip a battery box and Arduino